Skip to main content

 Pass 1 — Google Natural Language API

-Signals are processed through Google Cloud NL to extract entity mentions with Knowledge Graph linking, type classification across 15 types, and salience scoring.
+Signals are processed through Google Cloud NL to extract entity mentions with Knowledge Graph linking, type classification, and salience scoring.

 Pass 2 — Domain-specific disambiguation